Kate Van Buskirk

-Kate Van Buskirk (born June 9, 1987 in Brampton, Ontario) is a Canadian cross-country and track runner, with 18 years National Team experience.
+Kate Van Buskirk (born June 9, 1987, in Brampton, Ontario) is a Canadian Olympian, cross-country and track runner, with 18 years National Team experience.
 She won bronze for Canada at the 2014 Commonwealth Games in the 1500 m.
-She began hosting and producing The Shakeout Podcast in 2018, for Canadian Running, and was named as an Athlete Director of Athletics Canada, in August 2019.
+She was named as an Athlete Director of Athletics Canada, in August 2019.
 She continues in this role as of August 2020.

 After setting the Canadian record time for the indoor mile, in 2018, she was invited to Team Canada at the 2018 IAAF World Indoor Championships.

 She ran in the 5000 metre at the 2020 Summer Olympics, in Tokyo.

+Van Buskirk began running marathons in 2024, winning the women's category in her debut.

+She has hosted various races on television and the internet, and previously hosted and produced a podcast.

 Career

 Early competition

 In 2003, as a student at Turner Fenton Secondary School, Van Buskirk set the record for junior girls ROPSSAA (Region of Peel Secondary Schools Athletic Association) 800 m, at 2:17.58.
 She followed this up in 2004, by setting the record in the senior girls ROPSSAA 800 m category, at 2:11.47, and in the 1500 m category, at 4:38.53.
 Both records still stand.